martinvichev9/Battleships-Online/README.md

 Game's commands:
 ```
 -  connect "username" - connects to server
--  create-game "game-name" - creates new game
+-  create-game "game-name" - creates a new game
--  list-games - lists all current games with information about if game is started, how many players there are , etc ...
+-  list-games - lists all current games with information about if game is started, how many players there are , etc...
 -  saved-games - lists all saved games
 -  save-game - saves game's state in a text file, which name is formed as: game-name_player1-name_VS_player2-name_.txt
 -  join-game "game-name" - starts "game-name" if that game exists and there is only one player.
 If name is missing then is joined to a random game